isomerpages/moe-stmargaretsec/_programmes/Character Development/Values in Action (VIA).md

 description: ""
 third_nav_title: Character Development
 ---
-In line with the school mission and vision of nurturing caring young ladies, St. Margaret’s Secondary School has in place a developmental Values in Action (VIA) Programme which encompasses various facets of the community.
+In line with the school mission and vision of nurturing caring young ladies, St. Margaret's School (Secondary) has in place a developmental Values in Action (VIA) Programme which encompasses various facets of the community.
 Our young ladies become Other-Centred Contributors who are willing to act and serve others.

 The local VIA programme includes the following: